11 Best Practices for Your Facebook Cover Image

 11. Do pin a related post right below your Facebook cover image.

 Have you ever "pinned" a post to your Facebook Page's Timeline?
 Basically, pinning a post allows you to highlight a typical Facebook post on the top of your Timeline for seven days.
-It's signified by a small yellow flag on the top right of the post, like on Refinery29's Page below:
+It's signified by a small blue push pin on the top right of the post, like on Fashion Nova's Page below:

 How does this relate to optimizing your Facebook cover photo?
 Well, if you're spending time aligning your Facebook Page CTA, your cover photo design, and your cover photo description copy, you should also make sure to post about the same thing directly to your page, and pin that post to the top of your Timeline.